-permits IJs to proceed in absentia when a noncitizen fails to appear at a hearing also crossreferences INA § 239(a)(1).
+The statutory provision at issue in Campos-Chaves, like the cancellation stop-time rule at issue in Pereira and Niz-Chavez, cross-references INA § 239(a)(1).
 Section 240(b)(5)(A) of the INA states that IJs may issue an in absentia removal order if the noncitizen was provided "written notice required under paragraph (1) or (2) of [INA § 239(a)]" and certain other requirements are met.
-The statute allows for rescission of an in absentia removal order if the noncitizen demonstrates in a motion to reopen that they "did not receive notice in accordance with paragraph (1) or (2) of [INA § 239(a)]."37
+The statute allows for rescission of an in absentia removal order if the noncitizen